Russia suspends nuclear missile treaty after US move - Journal du Cameroun

 President Vladimir Putin on Saturday said Russia was suspending its participation in a key Cold War-era missile treaty in a mirror response to a US move the day before.

-Moscow and Washington have long accused the other of violating the Intermediate-Range Nuclear Forces agreement.
+Moscow and Washington have long accused the other of violating the Intermediate-Range Nuclear Forces agreement, which was signed in 1987 and resolved a crisis over Soviet missiles.

 President Donald Trump last year announced plans to withdraw unless Russia fulfilled its obligations.